microsoft/Omex/src/Diagnostics.HealthChecks/Readme.md

 ### Certificates Health Check

-The Certificates HealthCheck verifies whether certificates have been loaded correctly.
+The Certificates Health Check verifies whether certificates have been loaded correctly by checking their validity period and ensuring that they include a private key.
+If any of these factors are invalid or the certificate is not found, the health check will return an unhealthy state with a proper message.

 To use it, the `CertificatesHealthCheck` class needs to be registered.
 Here's an example of how to register it using the `AddTypeActivatedCheck` method:

 ```csharp
 services